feliciaschulz/MastersThesisProject/README.md

 - ..._intensitiesdf.csv: intensity data as well as centroids, area, inferred cell type
 - ..._celltypesdf.csv: binary marker expression data as well as inferred cell type

-!! try out with cleared environment to see if any packages are necessary

 ### 3.2 Check inferred cell types with scatterplots
 The script called **check_celltypes.R** in"03_CellTypeInference/" takes files with the inferred cell types of cells as well as their coordinates and creates scatterplots coloured by cell types.